w3c/json-ld-api/tests/README.md

 * _remote-doc_ tests will likely not return expected HTTP headers, so the _options_ should be used to determine what headers are associated with the input document.
 * Some algorithms, particularly _fromRdf_, may not preserve the order of statements listed in the input document, and provision should be taken for performing unordered array comparison, for arrays other than values of `@list`.
 (This may be difficult for compacted results, where array value ordering is dependent on the associated term definition).
-* Some implementations may chose an alternative Blank Node Label algorithm, the comparison between documents containing blank node labels should take this into consideration.
-(One way to do this may be to reduce both results and _expected_ to datsets to extract a bijection mapping blank node labels between the two datasets as described in [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism)).
+* Some implementations may choose an alternative Blank Node Label algorithm, the comparison between documents containing blank node labels should take this into consideration.
+(One way to do this may be to reduce both results and _expected_ to datsets to extract a bijective mapping of blank node labels between the two datasets as described in [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism)).
 # Contributing

 If you would like to contribute a new test or a fix to an existing test,